Analysis | The dramatic governing changes Democrats could make if they take power

 What it is: A procedural tool that allows one senator out of 100 to hold up legislation and requires 60 votes to overcome it.

-The filibuster has eroded over the years, due to changes made by both parties.
-The current Republican majority lowered the vote threshold to 51 votes for judicial nominees, which is how Trump got his first two Supreme Court picks approved, and how he can push through this third over Democrat objections.
+The filibuster has eroded over the years because of changes made by both parties.
+The current Republican majority lowered the vote threshold to 51 votes for judicial nominees, which is how Trump got his first two Supreme Court picks approved and how he can push through this third over Democrat objections.

 But the 60-vote threshold still exists for legislation, when the minority wants to employ it.

-Why Democrats are talking about changing it now: It’s been a tool for Democrats in recent months to stop what they saw as a bad Republican police reform bill and an “emaciated” coronavirus relief package.
+Why Democrats are talking about changing it now: It has been a tool for Democrats in recent months to stop what they saw as a bad Republican police overhaul bill and an “emaciated” coronavirus relief package.

 But Democrats fear that if they win the Senate majority in November, the tables will be turned, and Senate Republicans will have power to stop their legislation.

-How likely is it?: Getting rid of the filibuster entirely has its prominent supporters, like most recently former president Barack Obama.
+How likely is it?
+Getting rid of the filibuster entirely has its prominent supporters, most recently former president Barack Obama.
 Democratic presidential nominee Joe Biden, a longtime member of the Senate who tends to favor its traditions, has been skeptical of doing this, although he, too, has recently been open to the idea.

-But there is strong resistance from some Senate Democrats because it would make the Senate operate the same way the majority-rule House does.
+But there is strong resistance from some Senate Democrats, because it would make the Senate operate the same way the majority-rule House does.

 I wrote this summer about several things that could happen to give this idea traction next year if Democrats are in power.
 Like:

 - Powerful voices in the Democratic Party continue to sound open to it.
-(Obama recently compared the century-old filibuster to “another Jim Crow-relic.”)
+(Obama recently compared the century-old filibuster to “another Jim Crow relic.”)

 - Democrats win back the Senate and feel emboldened.